tonivade/purefun/README.md

 This module was developed as the core of the zeromock project.
 It defines all the basic classes and interfaces used in the rest of the project.

-Initially the module only holds a few basic interfaces and it has grown to become an entire functional programming library (well, a humble one), and now is an independent library.
+Initially the module only held a few basic interfaces and it has grown to become an entire functional programming library (well, a humble one), and now is an independent library.

-Working in this library helps me to learn and understand some important concepts of functional programming.
+Working in this library helped me to learn and understand some important concepts of functional programming, and over time I implemented higher kinded types and type classes in Java.
+I don't know if this will be helpful for somebody, but the work is here to everyone want to use it.

 Finally, I have to say thanks to vavr library author, this library is largely inspired in his work, and also to Scala standard library authors.
+And also, I used as reference the amazing projects Arrow (Kotlin) and Cats (Scala) to implement type classes.
 Their awesome work help me a lot.

 ## Disclaimer